vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 A: Use the **Hysteresis Principle**: Don't make changes for small score variations.
 Only act when RVx crosses major thresholds (0.3, 0.6) and stays there for 30+ days.

 **Q: Can I use this for serverless/FaaS?**
 A: Yes.
 The pattern applies to any distributed system.
-For serverless, Ê becomes even more critical due to cold start overhead.
+For serverless, ï¿½ becomes even more critical due to cold start overhead.

 **Q: What about team autonomy?
 Doesn't this force centralized decision-making?**
 A: No. Adaptive Granularity Governance: The Khan Microservice Pattern provides **data for decision-making**, not mandates.
 Teams use RVx scores to justify their architectural choices to stakeholders.